Opuntia ficus indica

 The natural protection of the prickly pear, contained in the extract : TEX-OE, Opuntia mesocarp extract®.

 The prickly pear is the fruit produced by the prickly pear, a plant of the Cactaceae family.
 This edible fruit, being covered with small and fine thorns, is meticulously cleaned to recover the precious mesocarp, part of the pericarp.
 Opuntia ficus indica is one of the few fleshy fruit plants that can withstand direct and permanent exposure to sunlight with significant temperature variations.
 In order to resist such environmental conditions, this fruit is able to synthesize stress proteins called Heat Shock Proteins (HSP).
-These proteins, which are highly preserved during evolution, are found in practically all living organisms, from bacteria to humans and thus ensure the protection of cells exposed to all types of stress (variations in temperature, pressure or altitude, radiation, injuries, surgery, intensive sports training, microbial attacks, toxic agents or bioerosion) likely to permanently alter the conformation of proteins.
+These proteins, which are highly preserved during evolution, are found in practically all living organisms, from bacteria to humans and thus ensure the protection of cells exposed to all types of cellular stress (variations in temperature, pressure or altitude, radiation, injuries, intensive sports training, microbial attacks, toxic agents or bioerosion) likely to permanently alter the conformation of proteins.

 For more information on this subject

 - Briffa, Michelle & Ghio, Stephanie & Neuner, Johanna & Gauci, Alison & Cacciottolo, Rebecca & Marchal, Christelle & Caruana, Mario & Cullin, Christophe & Vassallo, Neville & J. Cauchi, Ruben.
 (2016).
 Extracts from two ubiquitous Mediterranean plants ameliorate cellular and animal models of neurodegenerative proteinopathies.
 Neuroscience Letters.
 638. 10.1016/d. neulet.2016.11.058.